Introduction

-This site summarizes a new concept concerning the so-called “Star of Bethlehem.”
 Many people may have no problems with the traditional idea of a star leading men across deserts to Jerusalem and on to Bethlehem.
-However, some skeptics and astronomers have raised serious objections to the traditional story.
-It has been known, even from the earliest of times, that one cannot follow a normal star anywhere.
+However, some skeptics and astronomers have seriously objected to the traditional story.
+It has been known, even from the earliest of times, that one cannot visually follow a normal star anywhere.
 Stars and planets rise in the east and set in the west like the sun and the moon.
-It is impossible to follow the sun or the moon through a whole night or day.
-Similarly, one cannot follow comets, nova, stars, or planets.
+It is impossible to follow the sun or the moon all night or day.
+Similarly, one cannot visually follow comets, nova, stars, or planets.

 While the wise men were in the east, the star became a sign proclaiming the coming of the Messiah.
 Above Bethlehem, the star became a sign affirming his presence in the town.
 The wise men were interested in signs, not directional indicators.